fdanilogamu/fdanilogamu.github.io/0-experience/traze.md

 ## Challenges

-Managing the entire documentation process independently presented challenges, but it also provided an opportunity to develop innovative solutions and enhance my technical writing skills.
+Managing the entire documentation process independently strengthened my technical writing and pushed me to develop new solutions.

 ## Type of Work